superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

    ```bash
    curl -X POST https://XXXXX.execute-api.eu-central-1.amazonaws.com/notes
    ```
-   %TODO: Frontend-App: Let them do it or have it already in place?
 1. You want to see if this also works in your hosted app?
-Check the frontend URL you received in Lab 1.
+Then you need to put the API gateway endpoint in your frontend `.env` file.
+Then you can check the frontend URL you received in Lab 1.

 ## AWS DynamoDB